VittorioParagallo/IALAB_2019-2020/clips/BikersCompanion/README.md

 **HOTELS**: models the knowledge base with the Hotels, the Towns, the Tourism types and the distances between towns.
 The rule `generate-hotels` does part of the reasoning process on the user requirements to assert `hotel-attribute` facts.
 This fact merges hotels data and user preferences while stores in the attribute `unknown-variables` all the user missing preferences.

-**MAKE-RESULTS**: defines templates to compute finals solutions, rules to offset doubled facts or facts
+**MAKE-RESULTS**: defines templates to compute finals solutions and rules to offset doubled facts with lower certainty factor.
+The rule `make-possible-combinations` generates, though combinatorics, all possible hotel time distribution sets.

 ## Heuristic